Clark-zhang/ContractsPerformer/README.md

 # ContractsPerformer

-Use a array contract to maintain the fields you want from another complicated array
+Use an array contract to maintain the fields you want from another complicated array

 ### Run test